alihm98/Wordpress-Plugins/skyrock-blog-importer/readme.txt

 == Description ==

-The Skyrock Blog will import the following content from an online Skyrock Blog :
+The Skyrock Blog Importer will import the following content from an online Skyrock Blog :

 * Posts
 * Tags